TheRebelOfBabylon/golearnbtc/blog.md

 	return bytes.Join(out, []byte(""))
 }
 ```
-You may be thinking "What is a script in Bitcoin?" or "How is forgery prevented in Bitcoin if a transaction is just a reference of the output of a previous transaction with new amounts?
+You may be thinking "What is a script in Bitcoin?" or "How is forgery prevented in Bitcoin if a transaction is just a reference to the output of a previous transaction being sent elsewhere?
 Couldn't I find any new transaction, reference it's outputs and send them to myself?".
 Scripts in Bitcoin are what prevent this unwanted spending and the specific script that does such a thing is called the locking script.
 It is effectively a cryptographic math challenge that must be succesfully completed in order to unlock the UTXO and spend it in a new transaction.
-The locking script uses the public key of the recipient to lock the outputs and the only way to solve this puzzle is to use the corresponding private key of the public key used to create the challenge in the first place.
+The locking script uses the public key of the recipient to lock the outputs and the only way to solve the puzzle is to use the corresponding private key of the public key used to create the challenge.
 Below, we are going to create the locking scripts for our `TxOut`.
 ```
 func main() {
 	...